OLC-Bioinformatics/redmine-docs/docs/analysis/roary.md

 2. There was an issue with the requested analysistype: either one was not supplied, the was a typo, or you requested a currently-unsupported analysis.
 An error message detailing the problem will be added to the issue.
 3. **Scoary** You will not get an error if the traits.csv file is not attached or formatted correctly.
 Roary will complete, but no `.csv` files for each of the traits will be included in the zip file.
 Unfortunately, you will have to submit the analysis request again with the correct `traits.csv` formatting.

+### Version

+Roary version 3.13.0 is currently available at the OLC. (as of 2024-07-4)